swegener/sdcc/doc/README.txt

-compiler suite that targets a growing list of processors including the Intel MCS-51 based microprocessors (8031, 8032, 8051, 8052, etc.), Maxim (formerly Dallas) DS80C390 variants, Freescale (formerly Motorola) HC08 based (hc08, s08), Zilog Z80 based MCUs (Z80, Z180, Game Boy, Rabbit 2000/3000, Rabbit 3000A, TLCS-90) and STMicroelectronics STM8.
+compiler suite that targets a growing list of processors including the Intel MCS-51 based microprocessors (8031, 8032, 8051, 8052, etc.), Maxim (formerly Dallas) DS80C390 variants, Freescale (formerly Motorola) HC08 based (hc08, s08), Zilog Z80 based MCUs (Z80, Z80N, Z180, SM83 (e.g. Game Boy),
+Rabbit 2000, Rabbit 2000A/3000, Rabbit 3000A, TLCS-90), STMicroelectronics STM8
+and Padauk PDK14 and PDk15.
-Work is in progress on supporting the Microchip PIC16 and PIC18 targets.
+Work is in progress on supporting the Padauk PDK13 target.
+There are unmaintained Microchip PIC16 and PIC18 targets.
 It can be retargeted for other microprocessors.

 See share/sdcc/doc/INSTALL.txt for the installation instructions for